Marjolein van der Loo

 Marjolein van der Loo (1987), is a curator and art educator from the Netherlands.
 Recently she has curated the student day program for Kiasma, Helsinki, and was the curator for Storytelling Festival Once Upon A Town, initiated by Bureau Europa in Maastricht (NL).

 Marjolein has bachelor’s degrees in Art History from Utrecht University and Art Education from Zuyd University, with honors.
-After participating in the Alternative Education program at Rupert in Vilnius, Lituania, she now studies in the Visual Cultures, Curating, and Contemporary Art Masters program at Aalto University in Helsinki.
-Concurrently, she is developing an online framework and platform mapping Helsinki’s cultural infrastructure at the curatorial agency PUBLICS.
+After participating in the Alternative Education program at Rupert in Vilnius, Lituania, she is currently completing her MA in Visual Cultures, Curating, and Contemporary Art at Aalto University (FI).

 Seeing (in) Waves, Zine project in collaboration with Ji Youn Lee